Vicious Circle (comics): Savage World

 CyberFace formed the Annihilators and took them to seize control of the Vicious Circle.
 CyberFace managed to successfully claim leadership away from OverLord, who he then killed.
 From this point on, Khan's sphere of influence continued to expand and the Vicious Circle soon became a serious force to be reckoned with.

 When the Cosmic Cops invaded Earth in 1994, they managed to decimate much of New York City and looked set to expand their precincts to contain much of the planet.
 No heroes were able to get close enough to accomplish anything and numerous teams were being monitored and threatened with death if they acted.
 It was only when CyberFace entered the fray that the aliens were defeated.

-The Cosmic Cops’ impressive technology was enslaved by CyberFace who then used it to destroy the invaders and convert them into his mindless cybernetic slaves.
-New York City was the next city behind Chicago to become controlled by CyberFace and his powerbase increased immensely.
-Few could oppose him now that he had the enhanced technology of the Cosmic Cops.
+CyberFace used the Cosmic Cops' technology to defeat the invaders and convert them into cybernetic entities.
+CyberFace then took control of New York City after Chicago, expanding his control.
+CyberFace was difficult to oppose due to his acquisition of the Cosmic Cops' technology.

 Three years later when the Martians launched their mammoth invasion of Earth and destroyed much of the planet, CyberFace again came to humanity's rescue, albeit to serve his own selfish gains.
 CyberFace defeated these latest aggressors and added their technology to his growing cache of equipment was able to seize complete control of Earth and became the King of the World.

-Only one person has had the audacity to truly oppose CyberFace, and that is Dragon.
-He carried out a failed assassination attempt which has earned him the unenviable position of being public enemy number one with a huge bounty on his head.
-In May 1999, our Dragon's mind took control of his alternate timeline's body and he has begun his own quest to depose CyberFace from power.
+Only one person tried to oppose CyberFace, and that was Dragon.
+He carried out a failed assassination attempt which led to his being named as public enemy number one with a huge bounty on his head.
+In May 1999, Dragon's mind took control of his alternate timeline's body and he began his own quest to depose CyberFace from power.

 Over the next few years, Dragon proceeded to gather together a resistance movement that consisted of abandoned Vicious Circle members, the Underground Freaks and other freedom fighters.
 Dragon led an assault upon the White House which prompted CyberFace to flee up to the starship of Vanguard's but was unable to hide from his arch-enemy.

 Dragon confronted his foe, leading him to the isolation booth that once housed the Possessor, neutralising his powers.
 This then allowed the hero to free Vanguard so that they can gas CyberFace, leaving him locked away in case his incredible abilities are needed to save the Earth in the future.
 He could still access remote units under his control such as Wally who shot the villain dead rather than turn into his loyal slave.